FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Method

 From \Cref{fig:notations,eq:imageError}, we observe: given a fixed min/max range of $\mathbf{\sphereRadius}$, $\sphereNum$ is negatively correlated to $\imgSpaceError$; with a fixed $\sphereNum$, the correlation between distribution of $\sphereRadius_j$ and scene content (i.e., distribution of $\SpatialPt$s) also determines $\imgSpaceError$.

-However, for neural scene representation, infinitely enlarging $\sphereNum$ would significantly raise the challenges in training precision and inference performance.
-Likewise, increasing representation densities (i.e., higher $\sphereNum$) and/or network complexities (i.e., higher $\mlpLayerNum$/$\mlpChannelNum$) naturally improves the image output quality (lower \Cref{eq:imageError}).
+However, for neural scene representation, infinitely increasing network capabilities may significantly raise the challenges in training precision and inference performance.
+Likewise, increasing representation densities (i.e., lower $\sphereNum$) and/or network complexities (i.e., higher $\mlpLayerNum$/$\mlpChannelNum$) naturally improves the image output quality (lower \Cref{eq:imageError}).
 However, this significantly increases the computation during ray marching, causing quality drop stretched along time.
 In the performance-sensitive VR scenario, the latency breaks the continuous viewing experiment and may cause simulator sickness.
 Thus, with content-aware optimization, we further optimize the system towards an ideal quality-speed balance.

 \paragraph{Spatial-temporal modeling} Inspired by \cite{Li:2020:TSP,albert2017latency}, we perform spatial-temporal joint modeling to determine the optimal coordinate system ($\sphereNum$) for positional precision and network complexity ($\mlpLayerNum$, $\mlpChannelNum$) for color precision that adapt to individual computational resources and scene content.
 This is achieved via latency-precision modeling in the spatial-temporal domain: